skip to Main Content

 Time-bound: Set a deadline to create a sense of urgency.

-SMART goals bring a level of precision and clarity that empowers employees by letting them know the expectations and tying their work to the larger mission.
+SMART goals provide clear expectations for employees.
+They help workers understand their tasks and connect their efforts to the bigger mission.
 This framework gives them the satisfaction of working toward tangible and meaningful accomplishments.

 Provide consistent feedback